How to Qualify for Settlement Loans

 Pros & Cons of Pre-Settlement Funding

 You may find yourself in need of cash for medical bills and other expenses while you await the result of your lawsuit.
-At this point, you may be considering whether or not you should pursue a settlement cash advance to meet your existing financial needs.
+Whether you should pursue a settlement cash advance depends on your specific circumstances.
+Make an informed decision by understanding both the advantages and disadvantages.

 Pros

-The following are the advantages of pre-settlement financing
+The following are advantages of pre-settlement financing:

 - Funding does not depend on a good credit score.